North Ayrshire Leisure Limited (“K:A Leisure”) takes your privacy very seriously.

 Your objection (or withdrawal of consent) may mean we cannot perform the services you have requested of us or you may not be able to use the services we offer.
 We will advise you where this is the case.
 In certain circumstances even if you withdraw your consent we may still be able to process your personal information if required or permitted by law or for the purpose of exercising or defending our legal rights or meeting our legal and regulatory obligations.

-You also have the right to complain to the supervisory authority in the part of the European Union where you work, normally live or where any alleged infringement of data protection laws occurred.
+You also have the right to complain to the supervisory authority.
 The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns.
 We would, however, appreciate the chance to deal with your concerns before you approach the Information Commissioner so we would ask that you contact us in the first instance.

 Our contact details can be found in the section below How to contact us about this policy.